 Pomegranate champagne sorbet.

 So I tried it again the next night, with a little tweaking.
 As much as I love pomegranate, pure pomegranate juice can be a little overwhelming.
 Luckily, in my fridge, I happened to have some blood orange juice.
 Perfect.
 I mixed it all up, let it churn in the ice cream machine for much longer than the instructions said it would take, (more on that later,) and out came a beautiful, pinky-orange sorbet, the color of a just-ripening watermelon, with tiny little bubbles throughout.
-It's light and sour, and I think my friend with whom I shared it was right in saying that the champagne taste was more noticeable once it had solidified in the freezer overnight, as opposed to its mostly-frozen state straight out of the machine.

 This sorbet is for the summer.
 (Really, what sorbet isn't?)
 But more importantly, this is celebratory sorbet.
 So find something worth a little pat on the back, and make this recipe.